A Confidential Computing Transparency Framework for a Comprehensive Trust Chain

 \subsection{Inclusion proofs}

-When a user receives a binary or attestation evidence for a binary, they should verify the presence of a corresponding valid endorsement statement in a transparency log (see L1 Step \ref{step:level-1-log-check} and L2/L3 Step \ref{step:level-2-log-check}).
-This can be efficiently done using \textit{inclusion proofs}, similar to how they are used in Certificate Transparency to verify the inclusion of a certificate on a transparency log \cite{trillian, stark2021certificate, al2018contour}.

-To be able to have inclusion proofs, the transparency log is constructed as a Merkle tree \cite{merkle1987digital}, where the tree head is signed by the log operator \cite{laurie2021rfccertificate}.
-An inclusion proof contains the shortest list of hashes needed to compute the tree head given a leaf node.
-With an inclusion proof and the hash of an endorsement statement (as the leaf node), if the client can compute the tree head hash and also verify the signature of the tree head, this confirms that the endorsement statement has indeed been included in the transparency log (conditional upon the client having the correct public key to verify the signature).
-To keep inclusion proofs scalable, the log operator periodically issues a signed commitment to the state of the log, sometimes called a \textit{checkpoint}, which can be used instead of the original tree head \cite{trilliantransparentlogging}.
+Users must verify the presence of a valid endorsement statement in the transparency log when they receive a binary or, an attestation evidence for a binary (see L1 Step \ref{step:level-1-log-check} and L2/L3 Step \ref{step:level-2-log-check}).
+This can be efficiently done using \textit{inclusion proofs}, similar to those in Certificate Transparency, which verify the inclusion of a certificate on a transparency log \cite{trillian, stark2021certificate, al2018contour}.
+To implement inclusion proofs, the transparency log is constructed as a Merkle tree \cite{merkle1987digital} with a tree head signed by the log operator \cite{laurie2021rfccertificate}.
+An inclusion proof provides a minimal set of hashes to compute the tree head from a leaf node.
+With an inclusion proof and the hash of an endorsement statement (as the leaf node), if one can compute the has of the tree head and also verify its signature, this confirms the endorsement statement's inclusion in the transparency log (given that the client has the correct public key to verify the signature).
+To keep inclusion proofs scalable, the log operator periodically issues a signed commitment to the state of the log, or \textit{checkpoint}, which can be used instead of the original tree head \cite{trilliantransparentlogging}.
 This approach reduces the verification complexity from linear to logarithmic in the number of certificates.